-Catastrophic Child Injuries Lawyer
+Catastrophic Child Injuries Lawyer in Alexandria, LA

 Children and teenagers die from catastrophic injuries more than from any other cause.
 Unintentional injuries far outstrip other causes of death for young Americans, leading to approximately 9,000 deaths per year.
 And for every death, many more children are sent to the emergency room with a serious concern.

-Catastrophic injuries can not only be life-threatening events, but they can also be a source of enormous financial burdens.
+Alexandria, LA Catastrophic injuries can not only be life-threatening events, but they can also be a source of enormous financial burdens.
 Treatment costs for the most serious injuries will undoubtedly be highest in the first year, but many injuries can be a significant financial strain for the rest of the child’s life.

-If your child has suffered a catastrophic injury as a result of another person’s negligence, you’re going to need an experienced lawyer to help you cover the medical costs.
+If your child has suffered a catastrophic injury in Alexandria as a result of another person’s negligence, you’re going to need an experienced lawyer to help you cover the medical costs.
 Chris Roy has been working on cases like yours since 1989.
 You don’t have to go it alone.
 Contact us online or call us at 318.487.9537 today.

 Types of Catastrophic Injuries